frame-lang/frame_transpiler/docs/source/advanced_frame/event_forwarding.rst

                 m._mux_(nextCompartment._forwardEvent_)
             } else {
                 // if there was a forwarded event then it wasn't
                 // an enter event.
-Go ahead and transiton like normal m._do_transition_(nextCompartment)
+Go ahead and transition like normal m._do_transition_(nextCompartment)
                 // now detect if there was a forwarded event if nextCompartment._forwardEvent_ != nil {